Rejo12/react-api-hitter-NM-/README.md

 # react-api-hitter

-react-api-hitter is a npm module built on react.It provides you a page through which  you can hit a public get request api and see the result in both JSON and string format.
+react-api-hitter is a npm module built on react.It provides you a page through which  you can hit a public api request(get/post/put/delete) and view the result in proper format.

 ## Installation